acend/website-hugo/site/content/en/about/_index.md

       image : "images/team/AC_Seba@2x.jpg"
       designation : "Trainer"
       abstract : "He always has his fingers on the pulse of technological developments and stays one step ahead – the more complex the problem, the bigger his motivation.
-And because nothing explains itself, he’ll also take care of that." linkedin : "https://www.linkedin.com/in/sebastian-plattner-4a4653bb/"
+And because nothing explains itself, he’ll also take care of that."
+      experience: "As a consultant and expert for cloud native technologies, he designs and builds Kubernetes platforms for various Puzzle ITC customers.
+After graduating with a BsC in Computer Science (2017) and a major in Security, Sebastian led a team in Cybersecurity at RUAG Schweiz AG.
+Various certifications in the Cloud Native environment underline his expertise in containers and Kubernetes.
+CKA, CKAD, CKS" linkedin : "https://www.linkedin.com/in/sebastian-plattner-4a4653bb/"
       twitter : "https://twitter.com/SebaPlattner"